On the automorphism group of non-necessarily normal affine toric varieties

 Let $X$ be the normal affine toric variety associated to the polyhedral cone $\sigma\in N_\QQ$.
 We let $S=\sigma^\vee\cap M$ so that the ring of regular functions of $X$ is $\KK[S]$.
-There exists a combinatorial description of homogeneous locally nilpotent derivation on $\KK[S]$ given in \cite[Theorem 2.7]{liendo2010affine} by the second author that we recall now.
+There exists a combinatorial description of homogeneous locally nilpotent derivations on $\KK[S]$ given in \cite[Theorem 2.7]{liendo2010affine} by the second author that we recall here.

 \begin{definition} A vector $\alpha\in M$ is a Demazure root of $S$ if there exists $\rho\in\sigma(1)$ such that $\rho(\alpha)=-1$ and $\rho'(\alpha) \geq 0$, for every $\rho'\in \sigma(1)\setminus \{\rho\}$.
 The ray $\rho$ will be called the distinguished ray of the root $\alpha$.
 By $\mathcal{R}(\sigma)$ we will refer to the set of all roots of $\sigma$ and by $\mathcal{R}_{\rho}(\sigma)$ the set of all roots of $\sigma$ with distinguished ray $\rho$, i.e.,